 How To Use Lungwort Herb Health Embassy

 1 tsp of Lungwort Herb pour 200ml of boiling water.
-Leave to infuse covered for 10-15 minutes, let it cool.
-Strain and drink 3 x daily 100ml.
+Leave to infuse covered for 10-15 minutes, then strain the infusion.

 1-2 tsp of Lungwort Herb pour 1 cup (200ml) water; cook for 10 minutes.
 Let it stand for 30 minutes, strain.
-Drink 200-400ml during the day in 50ml portions.
 Lungwort Herb decoction can be used externally to wash the body.

 20g of Lungwort Herb pour 200 ml of cool water.
 Leave it to steep for 6 hours.
-After this time strain.
-Drink 2 x daily 100ml.
+After this time strain the mixture.
 Macerate can be stored in the fridge for 2-3 days.

 100ml decoction of Lungwort Herb combine with 100ml water with 5% vinegar, add 100ml 40% alcohol or salicylic alcohol.
 Mix thoroughly.
 Use to wash acne skin.